Volunteer teaches yoga to Pakistani female prison inmates

 Sadaf, along with other inmates, has been taking yoga classes from volunteer instructor Aisha Chapra for almost a year and a half as a way to cope with the rough life of prison.

-Pakistan's prisons have a reputation as brutal holding pens, but wardens and jail administrators praise the program for calming the inmates and preparing them for eventual release.
+Pakistan's prisons have a reputation as brutal holding pens, but wardens and jail administrators praise the programme for calming the inmates and preparing them for eventual release.

 "I have seen a great change in the girls since they started doing yoga," said Sheeba Shah, a police official and administrator of the prison.
 "They have become less stressful and you can see a more positive attitude."